ishan-chaudhary/AIS_project/README.md

   - Refactor not to use pandas if proved to be non-preformant
   - Break code block into functions

+### Note on Network Building
+So options.
+ - Create a knn script that finds the nearest port for every position report.
+Done.
+Problem is that the network script needs the postions further than xkm and within xkm.
+ - Find nearest ports with 5, 10, xkm from every position.

 # Time series analysis
   Holt-winter seasonal model, multiple linear regression, ARMA, ARIMA, SARIMAX, and maybe even LSTM?
 Predict volume at a port or for ports?
 Or predict activity for a class of ships?